hlab1/ASB_pipeline/README.md

 - 4. seq (dap-seq) peak files (.narrowPeak).

 ## III.
 Workflow
-**Step 1:** Filter for dap-seq reads overlapped with variations that are in peaks.
-Filter for all library reads overlapped with variations.
+### Step 1: Filter for reads overlapped with variations that are in peaks (for library only overlapped with variations).

 **Usage:**
 ```